NCATS-Tangerine/ros/README.md

 **Steps:**

+These steps will

+* **install**: Ros and the Translator plugin.
+* **print**: help text
+* **execute**: workflow one.

-These steps install the package, print help text, and execute  workflow one.
-To run this, you'll need workflow_one.ros and bionames.ros from the repo.
+To run this, you'll need workflow_one.ros and bionames.ros from the ros-translator [repo](https://github.com/NCATS-Tangerine/ros-translator/tree/master/translator/ros/workflows).
 The `-l workflows` flag names the directory containing the workflows.

 ```
-$ pip install ros
+$ pip install ros ros-translator
 $ ros --help
 $ ros --workflow workflow_one.ros --arg disease_name="diabetes mellitus type 2" -l workflows
 ```